blitzlog/docs/getting_started.md

-# Getting Started
+## Getting Started

 Use `github.com/blitzlog/log` package in your `GoLang` source code for publishing logs.
-By default this prints logs to `stdout`.
-To stream logs to *BlitzLog* platform, follow the two step process below.
+By default this prints logs to `stdout`, to stream logs to *BlitzLog* platform, follow the steps below.

 ## Register at [blitzlog.com](https://test.blitzlog.com)